ejaz-vintega/devops/README.md

 - PM2

 #### Note:
-- Most of these modules are optional and can be skipped or already installed.
+- Most of these modules are optional and can be skipped (automatically skipped if already installed).

 ### Requirement
 -Ubuntu 20.04+ (or compatible Debian OS)